Skip to main content

 Get a pairing code from Slack

-In any channel of the new workspace, send @Claude connect.
+In any channel of the new workspace, send @Claude connect as a new top-level message with no other text; sent as a reply inside a thread, the command is treated as a normal request and no code is issued.
 Paste the code Claude sends you into the dialog.

-You’ll see: the new workspace in the Connected list and as a scope in the Claude Tag’s access section.
+You’ll see: the new workspace in the Slack row’s connected list and as a scope in the Claude Tag’s access section.

 Set the version for a scope

 Every scope routes to one of four versions.
-In the Claude Tag’s access section of admin settings, select the scope and use the Claude in Slack version control.
+In the Claude Tag’s access section of admin settings, select the scope and use the Claude Tag version control.

 LabelEffect